-- Section 2.0 describes the methodology used to complete this report. - Section 3.0 is dedicated to categorizing international stakeholders into groups and providing general insight into their objectives and missions. - Section 4.0 is organized by alternative technology type and includes a more in-depth look at stakeholders and their involvement in current and past projects. - Section 5.0 focuses on stakeholders involved in capacity-building initiatives, offering insight into various engagements. - Section 6.0 considers organizations and programs involved in end-of-life management of disused sources.

-Finally, conclusions are drawn and areas that may benefit from further research are discussed.
+- Section 2.0 describes the methodology used to complete this report. - Section 3.0 is dedicated to categorizing international stakeholders into groups and providing general insight into their objectives and missions. - Section 4.0 is organized by alternative technology type and includes a more in-depth look at stakeholders and their involvement in current and past projects. - Section 5.0 focuses on stakeholders involved in capacity-building initiatives, offering insight into various engagements. - Section 6.0 considers organizations and programs involved in end-of-life management of disused sources. - Finally, conclusions are drawn and areas that may benefit from further research are discussed in Section 7.0.

-The report is followed by an annex that includes information regarding the various stakeholders discussed and other stakeholders that are not mentioned in the body of the report.
-The annex also includes information regarding various past, present, and future projects related to the adoption of alternative technologies.
-At the end of the annex, Error!
-Reference source not found. provides a picture of all the identified international stakeholders in their respective stakeholder groups.
+The appendix includes information regarding the various stakeholders discussed and other stakeholders that are not mentioned in the body of the report.
+It also includes information regarding various past, present, and future projects related to the adoption of alternative technologies.
+At the end of the appendix, Figure A.1 shows all the identified international stakeholders in their respective stakeholder groups.